Advertising Standards Canada’s AdChoices Accountability Program 2016 Compliance Report

-TORONTO, December 16, 2015 – Today, Advertising Standards Canada (ASC) released the AdChoices Accountability Program: 2015 Compliance Report.
-This report highlights how companies participating in the Digital Advertising Alliance of Canada (DAAC)’s AdChoices program for online interest-based advertising (IBA) have implemented the program’s principles throughout 2015.
-As Canada’s national advertising industry self-regulatory body, ASC’s compliance efforts are independent from the DAAC.
+TORONTO, February 8, 2017 – Today, Advertising Standards Canada (ASC) released the AdChoices Accountability Program: 2016 Compliance Report.
+Through ASC’s independent lens, this report highlights how companies participating in the Digital Advertising Alliance of Canada (DAAC)’s AdChoices program for online interest-based advertising have implemented the program’s Principles throughout 2016.

 About the Digital Advertising Alliance of Canada